VIN-W08/Metron-Android/README.md

 This app is created in the purpose to help creating a balance public service distribution & also cut off the ineffective procedures in public service delivery particularly the using of human resource from electriy or water provider company to go door by door to record the usage of its users.
+This application was developed by two person which is Vincent (me) and Stephen Thajeb (teammate).

 # Features of this app:
 - OCR to extract the usage from electricity/water usage